arcticfoxrc/pennyfox/README.md

 ## Overview

-PennyFox is a comprehensive, open-source web application designed to empower individuals in managing their personal finances.
+Pennywise is a comprehensive, open-source web application designed to empower individuals in managing their personal finances.
 It provides an intuitive platform to track, categorize, and visualize expenses, helping users gain clear insights into their spending patterns and achieve financial mastery.
-Built with modern web technologies, PennyFox offers a user-friendly experience with robust features, including offline support and secure authentication.
+Built with modern web technologies, Pennywise offers a user-friendly experience with robust features, including offline support and secure authentication.

 ## Features